5T33Z0/Clover-Crate/ACPI/README.md

 Yo can add SSDTs from the `ACPI/patched` folder which should be blocked from loading when booting the system.
 The whole name of the SSDT (including .aml) has to be entered.

+`SSDT-PLUG.aml` is a candidate for this list when running macOS 12 and newer!

 ## Sorted Order

 Creates an array to load SSDTs in the `ACPI/patched` folder in the order specified in this list once you add an SSDT to it.
 Only SSDTs present in this array will be loaded, namely in the specified order.